"I created an entirely new design to switch the focus to sexy bottoms"

 What's in it for me?

 When was the last time you saw a new design that created a totally new look?
-Seeking for a grandeur contour and perfectly cheeky derriere?
+Seeking for a grandeur contour and a perfectly cheeky derriere?
 Because you want a previously unseen product and complementing bikini for your next Summer vacation?

 BUTTEENi fashion swimwear are the most featured for it’s femininity, delicate designs, and swimwear comfort.
 If you are serious about really cheeky and cute bikinis, we have the best swimsuits to achieving the ultimate round bottom.
 Our Brazil bikinis really are unique and only the elitist in swimwear designers can offer what you are looking for.

 There's no greater success than creating a small quantity of specialised designs so that we can focus on quality construction and to have the highest engagement on what you want.
 Fashion swimwear bottoms that complement your various body shapes, from shy bottoms to the beautiful buxom bottoms of the world.
 Give yourself the best confidence and aesthetics to get you 'back in the game' of Summer Trotting!
+SHOP NOW